+[JZ2MG: logic: raw data -> gene level -> network level]

-To build a “cancer-relevant encyclopedia of DNA elements” (C-ENCODE), we first constructed a comprehensive data matrix by normalizing raw signals of genomic features that severely confound somatic mutagenic processes (see Supp.
-File/Section(?)
-X ).
-In contrast to previous approaches that rely on single histone modification marks, we implemented an ensemble-based method called ESCAPE, which performs large-scale data integration to accurately identify active enhancers.
-This integration involves predictions using a diverse collection of histone mark ChIP-seq, DNase-seq and Enhancer-seq datasets.
-We further link these to genes by optimally investigating how the histone modification marks on enhancers help predict the gene expression of the potential target gene.
-This group of potential linkages is then filtered through the results of Hi-C experiments, which provide a low resolution three dimensional physical picture of inter-genomic chromatin interactions (see Supp.
-File/Section(?)
-X).
-To improve functional interpretation, we used these high-quality linkages to construct what we termed “extended gene neighborhoods” – coding regions matched with key regulatory elements, such as enhancers, promoters, and binding sites from regulators (Fig1 B).
-In addition, we also explored the binding profiles in ENCODE data, and constructed high-confidence gene regulatory networks for both TFs and RBPs (Fig. 1C and Fig. X in Supp.
-File/Section(?)
-X).
-Finally, we merged our integrated analysis with broader ENCODE data, and we provide consistent identifiers and definitions for the C-ENCODE resource.
+To build a cancer encyclopedia with these cell lines, we first collected comprehensive functional genomics data to characterize factors that potentially affect somatic mutagenic processes.
+Then at the gene level, we tried to accurately identify both distal (enhancers) and proximal (promoters and regulator binding sites) regulatory elements.
+Specifically, we first focused on identifying enhancers and linking them to genes through an ensemble method (Fig. S2).
+In contrast to methods relying on a single assay, we first used a pattern recognition based algorithm called CASPER on ChIP-seq and DNase-seq signals to search for enhancer candidates and then pruned them using peaks from our STARR-seq pipeline ESCAPE.
+We further applied our enhancer linkage prediction method JEME based on ChIP-seq, DNase-seq, ChIA-pet, and RNA-seq data to link these enhancers to genes.
+These potential linkages were then filtered through the results of Hi-C experiments, which provide a more accurate yet lower resolution map of chromatin interactions.
+For each gene, we combined these enhancers with proximal regulatory elements to construct what we termed “extended gene neighborhoods” – coding regions matched with key regulatory elements – to better interpret gene regulation (Fig1 B).
+Furthermore, at the network level we also explored the binding profiles in ENCODE and constructed high-confidence gene regulatory networks for both TFs and RBPs (Fig1 C).
+Finally, we merged our efforts with the broader ENCODE encyclopedia and provided consistent identifiers and definitions for the cancer encyclopedia.

-In summary, our the C-ENCODE resource consists of a list of accurately determined enhancers, a list of regions with high mutation burden in cancer, the regulatory network of TFs (and for some lines RBPs), as well as the most rewired TFs in this regulatory network (see supplementary materials).
+In summary, our cancer encyclopedia consists a list of regions with higher than expected mutation frequency in cancer, accurately determined enhancers and gene linkages, the extended gene neighborhoods, the regulatory network of TFs (and for some lines RBPs), as well as the characteristics of TF/RBPs within the network, such as positions in network hierarchy, rewiring status, tumor/normal differential expression driving potential and prognostic value in various cancer types.
 Collectively, these resources allow us to prioritize a few key elements as being associated with oncogenesis, some of which are then validated using small-scale experiments (see table S1).

 Multi-level data integration better enables recurrent variant analysis in cancer

-One of the most powerful ways of identifying key elements and functional mutations in cancer is through recurrence analysis, which identifies regions of the genome that are more frequently mutated than expected.
-However, a mutational process could be influenced by or associated with confounding factors (in the form of both external genomic factors and local context effects), which can result in many false positives or negatives in recurrence analysis (see Supp.
-File/Section(?)
-X).
-In addition, traditional burden tests often neglect the association among annotation categories and test regions separately.
-Consequently, these tests sometimes fail to identify distributed mutation signals from biologically relevant genomic regions, thereby limiting the interpretation power of burden tests.
+One of the most powerful ways of identifying key elements and functional mutations in cancer is through recurrence analysis, which finds regions of the genome that are mutated more than expected.
+However, mutation process could be influenced by or associated with confounding factors (in the form of both external genomic factors and local context effects), which can result in many false positives or negatives in recurrence analysis.
+In addition, traditional methods often neglect the association among annotation categories and evaluate regions separately.
+Consequently, sometimes they fail to identify mutation signals from dispersed yet biologically relevant genomic regions, thereby limiting the interpretation power.